FAU-LAP/NOMAD-CAMELS/README.md

 - Evaluator does not break on non-string inputs, but simply returns them
 - Fixed different read-channel steps when using a subprotocol
 - fixed subprotocol evaluator not updating
+- fixed usage of quotation marks for advanced instrument config step

 ## 1.3.0